Andrés Conesa

-Andrés Conesa Labastida (born June 15, 1969) is the CEO of the Mexican airline Aeroméxico.
+Andrés Conesa Labastida (born June 15, 1969) is the CEO of the Mexican airline Aeroméxico and chairman of the airline alliance SkyTeam.

 Conesa was appointed CEO of Grupo Aeromexico in 2005.
 He is a member of the board of governors of the International Air Transport Association (IATA) since 2008 and was appointed chairman of the board starting June 2015, becoming the first Mexican to hold this position.
 In 2013, he was elected to chair the executive committee of the ALTA (Latin American and Caribbean Air Transport Association).
 Conesa also chaired the Directive Council of the National Chamber of Aviation (CANAERO) in Mexico during 2013.